-If you allow your premises to be hired (e.g. a community centre) you retain overall responsibility.
-However, some of the checking responsibilities should be passed to the hirer under their hiring agreement to carry out these checks on the day(s) they use the premises.
+If you allow your premises to be hired (e.g. a village hall) you retain overall responsibility.
+However, some of the checking responsibilities should be passed to the hirer under their hiring agreement to carry out these checks on the day they use the premises.

-The following are examples of checks and tests that should be carried out.
+The following are examples of checks and tests that should be considered.
 You should determine the appropriate period for these checks from your risk assessment.
-The examples of testing and maintenance given are not intended to be prescriptive and other testing regimes may be appropriate.
+The examples of testing and maintenance given are not intended to be prescriptive and other regimes may be appropriate.